stg-tud/SID-UP/README.txt

 	./Elmish

-Additionally, delay from node-to-node communication applies to everyframework.
+Additionally, delay from node-to-node communication applies to every framework.
 This is however not injected into the frameworks, but instead simulated through delaying the computation attached to each node that needs to perform network communication.
-Thus, these delays are defined in the benchmark code itself, in the files in folder:
+Thus, these delays are defined in the benchmark code itself, in the files defining the topology modules in folder:

-	./Benchmark/src/main/scala/benchmark/networks
+	./Benchmark/src/main/scala/benchmark/networks/*.scala

 The workload for this benchmark is defined in lines 30 through 39 (repetitions, iterations, 'size' as in number of nodes in the topology